scrabill/portfolio-3.0/README.md

 # Portfolio-3.0

-Updating my website/portfolio has been a to-do list item for a long time.
+Updating my [website](https://shannoncrabill.com/) has been a to-do list item for a long time.

 In the meantime, I put together this landing page.

-It's grown on me lately, so I'll keep it around and _continuously improve_ on it over time.
+Lately, it's grown on me.
+So, I'll keep it around and _continuously improve_ on it over time.

 # To-Dos